cuvva/terms/privacy.md

 As with all insurance, working out your pricing requires profiling.
 This means your pricing will be influenced by things like your age, job and location at the time of your quote.

-We'll collect anything we need via the app, our website and any other interactions you might have with us.
+We'll collect anything we need via the app, our website, relevant third parties, and any other interactions you might have with us.
 There's more detail on the information we ask for [here](https://github.com/cuvva/terms/blob/master/questions.md).

 ### Device information